thonk3/FetchASD/react/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+> dont worry about the stuff under here

+---

 ### `npm test`